 You may negotiate directly with your spouse.
 Very often, the most fruitful discussions take place directly between the spouses.
-It would be best if your spouse were to have obtained independent legal advice before you discuss settlement in depth.
-If negotiation directly with your spouse were not successful, an alternative would be for the negotiations to take place directly between lawyers for each party.
+You and your spouse may want to consider obtaining independent legal advice before you discuss settlement in depth.
+If negotiating directly with your spouse is not successful, an alternative could be for the negotiations to take place between lawyers for each party.

-An alternative form of negotiation is for the parties to attend before a neutral mediator who facilitates settlement discussions directly between the parties.
-The mediator will encourage settlement options and offer an opinion as to how to resolve the issues.
-The opinion of the mediator is just that, an opinion, and is no way binding on the parties.
-It is imperative that both parties have independent legal advice before proceeding to mediation.
+An alternative form of negotiation is for the parties to attend before a neutral third-party mediator who facilitates settlement discussions directly between the parties.
+A mediator encourages settlement options and may offer an opinion as to how to resolve the issues.
+The opinion of the mediator is only an opinion and is in no way binding on the parties.
+Both parties should have independent legal advice before proceeding to mediation.

-If negotiation is not successful, parties may proceed to arbitration.
-This form of dispute resolution relies on an independent third party who is appointed to settle a dispute by rendering a binding decision.
-The process is straighter forward and generally less costly than proceeding to litigation.
-In most cases, there is no appeal from an arbitration award.
+If negotiations are not successful, parties may proceed to arbitration.
+This form of dispute resolution relies on an independent third party, who is usually appointed by the parties, to settle the dispute by rendering a binding decision.
+The process is relatively straight forward and generally less costly than proceeding to litigation.
+In most cases though, there is no appeal from an arbitration award.

 The relatively new concept of Collaborative Law involves both parties and their respective lawyers signing an agreement to negotiate a mutually acceptable settlement on a principled basis.
-Further, there is an agreement between the parties involved not to commence litigation proceedings while involved in the collaborative process.
-If either party files an action in court the collaborative process ends, and both lawyers must stop working for their clients.
-Thus, new counsel must be retained for the litigation process.
+There is also an agreement between the parties involved, agreeing not to commence litigation proceedings while participating in the collaborative process.
+If either party files an action in court, the collaborative process ends and both lawyers must stop working for their clients.
+If this happens, new counsel must be retained for the litigation process.

 Dispute Resolution Officers are senior family law lawyers who volunteer their time to aid families in achieving settlement.
-The meetings are conducted informally and clients’ counsel may or may not be present.
-The purpose of the meeting is to resolve as many issues and possible, and ultimately to achieve settlement.
-This may be a mandatory step in the litigation process, if child custody is an issue, or if referred to by a Judge; however, parties to an action are welcome to initiate a DRO meeting on their own accord.
+The meetings are conducted informally, and clients’ counsel may or may not be present.
+The purpose of the meeting is to resolve as many issues as possible and, ultimately, to achieve settlement.
+This may be a mandatory step in the litigation process if child custody is an issue, or if a Judge orders the parties to.
+Parties to an action are welcome to initiate a DRO meeting on their own accord.

-This form of dispute resolution is conducted with the parties to the action, their lawyers and a Judge present.
-The Judge hears the facts of the matter and gives an opinion as to how the court will likely rule on the issues at hand.
-The decision of the Judge is thus only an opinion, and is not binding.
-The process is completely confidential; any opinions expressed by the Judge cannot be presented in court, should the matter proceed to trial.
-Again, the purpose of this process is to promote settlement between the parties.
+This form of dispute resolution is conducted with the parties to the action, their lawyers and a judge.
+The judge hears the facts of the matter and gives an opinion as to how the court will likely rule on the issues at hand.
+The opinion of the judge is only an opinion and is not binding.
+The process is completely confidential, and any opinions expressed by the judge cannot be presented in court, should the matter proceed to trial.
+The purpose of this process, just as with the others, is to promote settlement between the parties.